its2easy/animate-images/readme.md

 ---

 ### setFrame
-Show a frame with a specified number
+Show a frame with a specified number (without animation)

 `parameters`
 - frameNumber {number} - Number of the frame to show